risk-first/website/estimating/Risk-First-Analysis.md

 ![Calculating Payoff](/images/generated/estimating/planner/impact.png)

-If we know what we lose and what we gain from each action we take, then it's simple maths to work out what the best actions to take on a project are:  simply pick the ones with the greatest impact (as shown in the above diagram).
+If we know what we lose and what we gain from each action we take, then it's simple maths to work out what the best actions to take on a project are:  simply pick the ones with the greatest Payoff (as shown in the above diagram).

 ### Upside Risk

 It's worth noting - not all risks are bad!
 [Upside Risk](../thinking/Glossary.md#upside-risk) captures this concept well.
 If I buy a lottery ticket, there's a big risk that I'll have wasted some money buying the ticket.
-But, there's also the [Upside Risk](../thinking/Glossary.md#upside-risk) that I might win!
+But there's also the [Upside Risk](../thinking/Glossary.md#upside-risk) that I might win!
 Both upside and downside risks should be captured in your analysis of [Payoff](../thinking/Glossary.md#Payoff).

 While some projects are expressed in terms of addressing risks (e.g. installing a security system, replacing the tyres on your car) a lot are expressed in terms of _opportunities_ (e.g. create a new product market, win a competition).
 It's important to consider these longer-term objectives in the [Payoff](../thinking/Glossary.md#Payoff).